8 Questions You Should Ask A Potential IB Physics Tutor

 If not, you might be looking for help from a physics tutor.
 It's extremely important your physics tutor knows exactly what they're doing, 'cause if they lead you down the wrong path with an internal assessment, it can lose you a lot of marks.
 I'm being brutal here, and it's just that it's so specific and I really would worry about that.
 So you need to check if your physics tutor has had experience with the internal assessment.

-In GradePod, I have created a course called the Step-by-Step Guide to Writing the Perfect Physics IA.
-That comes as part of GradePod when you join, and you also get access to me to help with your internal assessment, as well.
+In GradePod's TrIBe Physics there's an extra special bonus course called the Step-by-Step Guide to Writing the Perfect Physics IA.
+That comes as part of GradePod's TrIBe Physics when you join, and you also get access to me to help with your internal assessment, as well.

 Am I Biased Against Physics Tutors?